sinnerconsort/Inner-Chorus/README.md

 - **Slay the Princess** - The voice system and emergence mechanic
 - **Disco Elysium** - Skills as internal voices with personalities

-Created by Judas for SillyTavern.
+Created by the bad bitch Sinnerconsort for SillyTavern.
+Because I'd rather create extensions than actually RP now.
+Someone please stop me— or give me suggestions.

 ---